danielpozsar/grogupy/docs/source/_build/html/_sources/quickstart/Running in HPC.rst.txt

 .. _running_in_hpc:

-Running GroguPy in HPC
+Running grogupy in HPC
 ======================

-This section provides instructions on how to configure and run GroguPy on a High-Performance Computing (HPC) system using SLURM.
+This section provides instructions on how to configure and run grogupy on a High-Performance Computing (HPC) system using SLURM.
 Below is an example of a bash script for submitting a job to the SLURM scheduler.